ptr1337/archlinux-kernel-builder/README.md

 ### _cpu_sched

-- Will add a CPU Scheduler if you want : Cachy, CacULE, MuQSS, BMQ, PDS or UPDS.
+- Will add a CPU Scheduler if you want :

         1 : Cachy by Hamad Al Marri
         2 : CacULE by Hamad Al Marri